S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Pattern 5.4: Invite Change

-**A way for individuals to initiate and facilitate change.**
+**It's often more effective to invite change than to impose it.**

+Avoid resistance:

--   be the change you want to see
+-   be transparent about the reason for the change
--   use and adapt S3 patterns to address drivers when it's helpful to do so
--   tell the story about how and why you are using patterns from S3, including documenting outcomes, successes and failures
--   invite others to experiment with you
+-   clarify expectations and constraints
+-   avoid coercion or manipulation
+-   acknowlegde scpticism and doubts
+-   include people in regular evaluation and evolution

 ---